grenaud/gargammel/README.md

      make bacterialex

-this will create a directory called bactDBexample/ which contains clovis/ and k14/. clovis are from the bacterial profiled for the following publications respectively: Rasmussen, Morten, et al. "The genome of a Late Pleistocene human from a Clovis burial site in western Montana."
-Nature 506.7487 (2014): 225-229. and Seguin-Orlando, Andaine, et al. "Genomic structure in Europeans dating back at least 36,200 years."
-Science 346.6213 (2014): 1113-1118.
+this will create a directory called bactDBexample/ which contains clovis/ and k14/, the profiled microbial communities from Rasmussen et al. "The genome of a Late Pleistocene human from a Clovis burial site in western Montana."
+Nature 506.7487 (2014): 225-229. and Seguin-Orlando et al. "Genomic structure in Europeans dating back at least 36,200 years."
+Science 346.6213 (2014): 1113-1118, respectively.

 You can copy the files from the fasta/ directory into the input's bact/ directory as such